-- A decent initial wine cooler for a kitchen or home bar is a small single zone device.
-These small, affordable wine fridges usually have only one cooling compartment and temperature control.
+- A decent initial wine fridge for a kitchen or home bar is a small single zone device.
+These small, affordable wine refrigerators usually have only one cooling compartment and temperature control.
 This means that either red wine or white wine can be stored, but not both.

 - Dual-zone wine storage, call-back and alarm systems, racking, and customizable cabinets and shelves are all available in higher-end coolers and wine cabinets.
 These features are good, but they aren't required.